Vibrelli 2L Hydration Backpack Review

 Comfort

-There are some features of the Vibrelli that make it a comfortable option.
+There are some qualities of the Vibrelli that make it a comfortable option.
 To highlight the pros, the mesh material along the shoulder straps is stretchy and comfortable and, paired with the cargo design, it carries liquid and gear well.
+While many hydration packs slim down the thickness of the shoulder straps to create a vest-like feel, this pack has thicker shoulder straps to accommodate more weight in the main storage on the back.
 The sternum strap and the hydration hose management is effective and not bothersome.

-The lower chest strap, (or is it a waist strap?), strikes directly across the diaphragm, making it difficult to get a comfortable, secure fit without seriously impacting the ability to breathe while moving.
-This limiting factor makes the vest unacceptable for running, where the pack is more subject to jostling.
-We found it best for lower intensity activities such as biking and hiking, keeping the lower strap looser.
+The lower chest strap (or is it a waist strap?) strikes directly across the diaphragm, making it difficult to get a comfortable, secure fit without seriously impacting the ability to breathe while moving.
+This limiting factor makes the vest unacceptable for running, an activity prone to jostling.
+We often use the word suspension to talk about bounce and designs to remedy it.
+It's fair to say that this pack has no suspension.
+We found it best for lower intensity activities such as biking and hiking, and we made sure to keep the lower strap looser.

 Features